Thomas R. Cox, Dec 2017

-The grant will support a project investigating how targeting tumour tissue stiffness can increase the efficacy of currently approved therapies in breast and colon cancer.
+The grant will support a project investigating how targeting tumour tissue stiffness can increase the efficacy of currently approved therapies in solid cancers.

 Tissue stiffness is critically important in driving cancer cell proliferation.
-Increased breast tissue density (stiffening) is one of the single largest risk factors for developing breast cancer.
-Our previous work has shown that changes in tissue stiffness modulate critical intracellular signalling pathways to drive aggressive cell behaviour in breast and colorectal cancer.
+Our previous work has shown that changes in tissue stiffness modulate critical intracellular signalling pathways to drive aggressive cell behaviour in solid cancers.
 Yet there are few studies into how tissue stiffness modulates the response of cancer cells to targeted therapies.
 This project will focus on understanding and developing new approaches to targeting tumour tissue stiffness to improve the efficacy of already approved cancer therapies.